mamuso/figma-orgchart/README.md

 If you run the plugin locally, you can edit `src/defautChartData.json` to change the default chart data.

-## JSON data
+## JSON/YAML data

-You need to provide a JSON of your team.
+You need to provide a JSON or a YAML with your team structure.
 You can use the following keys:

 - `team`: name of the team
 - `manager`: will be represented at the top of the team